Xeretis/CliLib/readme.md

 ### Commands
 To make a command make an instance of type `Command`.
 Each command requires a description, a corresponding function, and all arguments of the function (mainly variables previously assigned a value using either `Parser::getConverted()` or `Parser::getMultiConverted()`).
 To set a command as the default command (the one that gets called when no command is provided) use the `.setAsDefault()` method.
 Every program must have a default command.

-To add a subcommand use the `.addSubCommand(const std::string& name, Command* newSubCommand)` method. newSubCommand must be the address of a stack allocated command.
+To add a subcommand use the `.addSubCommand(Command* newSubCommand, Names... names)` method. newSubCommand must be the address of a stack allocated command and names have to be strings (ar a type thet can initialize a string).

 To add an option group use the `.addOptionGroup(OptionGroup* newOptionGroup)` Only add an option group, that is already set up with all of it's options.
 Do not use a dynamically allocated pointer.